jenny-chen/jenny-chen/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a software engineering student at the University of Waterloo 👩🏻‍💻.
 I like to make things and have new experiences!
-I'm currently on a study term and looking for a Winter 2021 internship.
+I'm currently on my second coop term at Synqrinus.

 You can find out more about me at [jennychen.ca](https://jennychen.ca).